datalad/datalad-remake/README.md

 > cat name-1.txt
 ```

-The command `datalad compute` does also support to just record the parameters
+The command `datalad make` does also support to just record the parameters
 that would lead to a certain computation, without actually performing the
 computation.
 We refer to this as *speculative computation*.